quaxoc/osisaf_erasml/README.md

 This repository provides the inference code and pre-trained model weights for correcting persistent stress-equivalent wind biases in ERA5 (ECMWF Reanalysis v5) sea surface wind forecasts using Fully-connected Feed-forward Neural Networks (FCNNs).
 It accompanies the technical report:

 > **Makarova, E., Portabella, M., and Stoffelen, A.** (2026). *On the Use of Machine Learning to Correct NWP Model Sea Surface Wind Forecasts with Scatterometer (ERASTAR AI2)*.
 OSI SAF Visiting Scientist Activity Technical Report OSI_VSA24_01.
-EUMETSAT / BEC ICM-CSIC / KNMI.
+EUMETSAT.

 Related peer-reviewed publication: